Retirement Accounts

 401(k)s from for-profit companies are more likely to be administered by mutual funds companies and to match some or all of your contributions.

 Whether contributions are taken out before taxes (gross salary) or after taxes (take home salary) depends on which of the two types, traditional or Roth, you have.
-You may or may not have a choice of which one or a combination of the two.
+You may or may not have a choice of which one.

 Traditional 401(k)